IMPORTANT NOTE: Veterans Bridge runs over Maclellan Island, not down to it. All access is by water only.

 |

-What To Expect There are no offices or permanent staff on the island.
-There are toilets available on Maclellan Island in the picnic area, but no water or electricity.
+Know before you go!There are no offices or permanent staff on the island.
+There are privies available on Maclellan Island in the picnic area, but no water or electricity.
 Long pants and close-toed shoes are recommended due to the presence of poison ivy on the island.
 Please check weather conditions before visiting and dress accordingly.
 Maclellan Island is maintained as a primitive urban wilderness: know your limitations and go prepared.
-In event of emergency contact 911.

 A Rich History Maclellan Island’s earliest inhabitants were Native Americans whose island community was likely an extension or suburb of Citico, a nearby village.
 Farmed in the 1800’s and early 1900’s, the island was plowed for many years and largely free of the trees which shade it today.
 Floods have covered the island from time to time and drove away numerous early settlers including one early farmer, Abel Kesterson, who survived rising waters in 1867 only by holding onto the horns of his cow as they swam to safety.
 The island eventually passed through the hands of several prominent companies as well as a number of more rambunctious inhabitants.
 Finally in 1954 Maclellan Island was donated to the Chattanooga Audubon Society by Robert J. Maclellan for preservation as a wildlife refuge.

-Reserving Maclellan Island is easy!
+You can read in more detail about our efforts here.
+Camp on the IslandReserving Maclellan Island is easy!
 Click the button below to be taken to our booking site.
 Select the dates you'd like to camp and pay directly through the website.
 You will receive a confirmation with all the information you need to know!

 (CAS Members camp for free!
 Please contact us to learn more.)